devendroid/my-notes/Android-Memo.md

 Android Jetpack is a collection of Android software components that also known as Android Jetpack components which helps developers to follow best practices and build great Android apps.

 #### Android Jetpack Components
 Android Jetpack components are a collection of libraries that are individually adoptable and built to work together while taking advantage of Kotlin language features that make us more productive.<br>
+These libraries comes under the **androidx.*** package and these are unbundled from the platform APIs, therefore it offers backward compatibility as well.<br>
-These software components have been arranged in 4 categories which are as follows:<br><br>
+These software components have been arranged in 4 categories which are as follows:

 **1. Foundation Components -**